TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-application-signin-aadsts-with-saml-request-75005.md

     cloudEnvironments="public"
 />

-# Enterprise Application - Config issue preventing user sign-in
+# Configuration Issue Preventing User Sign-In

-The authentication/SAML request that you are sending is malformed.
-The SAML request was invalid or it was missing properties.
+The authentication/SAML request that you are sending is invalid or missing properties.

-In order to enable user sign-in for this application, please follow the steps below:
+To resolve this issue, please follow the steps below:

-**Step 1**: Please refer to the SAML request provided at the end of this list under the title "SAML Request Received".
+1. Refer to and make note of the SAML request provided at the end of this list under the title "SAML Request Received"

-**Step 2**: Share the SAML request and Azure AD single sign-on SAML protocol requirements with the owner or developer of the application.
-SAML protocol requirements link <!--$AppSSOSAMLProtocolPage-->AppSSOSAMLProtocolPage<!--/$AppSSOSAMLProtocolPage-->.
+2. Share the SAML request and Azure AD single sign-on SAML protocol requirements (<!--$AppSSOSAMLProtocolPage-->AppSSOSAMLProtocolPage<!--/$AppSSOSAMLProtocolPage-->) with the owner or developer of the application

-Your application should now be available for user sign-in once the authentication request contains the required fields.
+Your application should be available for user sign-in once the authentication request contains the required fields.

 For future sign-in problems with SAML based applications, we recommend using the testing feature with the My Apps secure sign-in extension to get better and automatic self diagnosis and resolution steps.
 For more information see: <!--$AppSAMLDebugDoc-->AppSAMLDebugDoc<!--/$AppSAMLDebugDoc-->